adarsh2804/NBEATS-Revin-implementation/README.md

 2. Installation:-
 !pip install nbeats_forecast

 3. Use the notebook RevIN_NBEATS.ipynb to implement the model on the datasets present in dataset50 folder.
+The plots of the forecasted series will be saved in the current working directory.